What is a CSA?

 - Has an opportunity to get to know customers and get input on types of food to grow.

-Our CSA Sign up is now closed.
+Our CSA Sign up is now open.
 Harvest shares may be available in August (for Sept/Oct) if gardens permit.